kubernetes/community/communication/README.md

 ## Weekly Meeting

-We have PUBLIC and RECORDED [weekly meeting] every Thursday at 10am US Pacific Time over Zoom.
+We have a public and recorded [weekly meeting] every Thursday at 10am US Pacific Time over Zoom.

-Map that to your local time with this [timezone table].
+Convert it to your local time using the [timezone table].

 See it on the web at [calendar.google.com], or paste this [iCal url] into any iCal client.